vincentchung2002/vchung/README.md

 # vchung
-Website used as a gallery for my art
+This is a website used as a gallery for my art.